HackHawk/y3_se_project/docs/eslint_prettier_config.md

   - `eslint-plugin-prettier`: runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
   - `eslint-config-next`: configures ESLint with preconfigured NextJS rules
   - `eslint-config-prettier`: turns off all rules that are unnecessary or might conflict with Prettier.
-  - `prettier-plugin-tailwindcss`: a Prettier v3+ plugin for Tailwind CSS v3.0+ that automatically sorts classes based on our recommended class order.
+  - `prettier-plugin-tailwindcss`: a Prettier v3lugin for Tailwind CSS v3.0+ that automatically sorts classes based on our recommended class order.
   - `eslint-plugin-import`: This plugin intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.
+  - `eslint-config-airbnb`: This package provides Airbnb's .eslintrc as an extensible shared config.

 - Go visit the package pages on https://www.npmjs.com/ for more info on the plugins.